IBM/page-lab/README.md

 # Page Lab

-Web Page Performance Laboratory: Scaling [Lighthouse](https://github.com/GoogleChrome/Lighthouse "Google Lighthouse") performace and web testing tools
+Web Page Performance Laboratory: Scaling [Lighthouse](https://github.com/GoogleChrome/Lighthouse "Google Lighthouse") performance and web testing tools

 * This is Alpha software and needs some testing and automation.
 PR's are accepted!